A lot or a little?

 This captivating saga of one black family takes readers on a journey from slavery to modern times.
 The book features teenagers from five generations, each undergoing a crisis that leads them to maturity.
 The collection of stories is compelling.
 Together they present a dynamic portrait of the progress of black people in the United States.
 A riveting, important book for all Americans.

-Back in South Carolina in 1964, sixteen-year-old Tommy, who has a chance to become the first black to enroll in the local state college, loses the opportunity when he stages a demonstration for civil rights.
+Back in South Carolina in 1964, 16-year-old Tommy, who has a chance to become the first black to enroll in the local state college, loses the opportunity when he stages a demonstration for civil rights.
 In 1994, Luvenia gives money to Malcolm to attend the family reunion, but Malcolm has difficulty trying to travel with his crack-addicted cousin, Shep.
 In South Carolina, Malcolm helps bring in the last crop from the Glory Field and learns his family's history.

 Is it any good?